Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Claude to generate generic treatment plans; instead, use it to analyze complex case files and identify potential risks and interventions that you might have otherwise overlooked.
+Veterans know to avoid depending on this system to generate generic treatment plans; instead, use it to analyze complex case files and identify potential risks and interventions that you might have otherwise overlooked.

 Advanced Prompt Library